jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-32.md

 But in the hypothesis they are supposed not to resist; therefore these bodies are in motion.

-This was the first point to be proved.

-Furthermore, they must be moving in all directions.
+#### Point 2: They must be moving in all directions.

 If you deny this, suppose that there is some direction in which they are not moving, say from A toward B.

 Therefore if the hand is moving from A toward B, it will necessarily meet moving bodies (by the first part of this proof), bodies, by your hypothesis, with a determination different from that of the hand.
-\

 Therefore, they will resist it (Prop.
 14 Part 2) until they move along with the hand in the same direction (Prop.
 24 and Schol.
 Prop.
 27 Part 2).

 But, by hypothesis, they do not resist the hand.
 Therefore they will be moving in all directions.

-That was the second point.

-These bodies will be moving in all directions equaling one another in force of speed.
+#### Point 3: These bodies will be moving in all directions equaling one another in force of speed.

 If they were not moving with equal force of speed, suppose that those that are moving from A toward B are L not moving with as much force of speed as those that are moving from A toward C.

-Therefore if the hand (for it is supposed to be able to move with equal motion in all directions without reA sistance) were to move from A toward B with the same speed with which bodies are moving from A toward C, the bodies moving from A toward B will resist the hand (Prop.
+Assume the hand can move with equal motion in all directions without resistance.

+Therefore, if the hand were to move from `A` towards `B` with the same speed with which bodies are moving from `A` towards `C`, the bodies moving from `A` towards `B` will resist the hand (Prop.
 14 Part 2) until they move with a force of speed equal to that of the hand (Prop.
 31 Part 2).

 But this is contrary to the hypothesis.
 Therefore they will move with equal force of speed in all directions.

-That was the third point

-Finally, if the bodies are not moving with the same force of speed as the hand, then the hand will either move more slowly, with less force of speed, or more quickly, with greater force of speed, than the bodies.
+#### Point 4: If the bodies are not moving with the same force of speed as the hand, then the hand will either move more slowly, with less force of speed, or more quickly, with greater force of speed, than the bodies.

 If the former, the hand will resist the bodies that are following it in the same direction (Prop.
 31 Part 2).